awoldemichael/Rwanda/high-level-msgs.md

 #### Why does our analysis matter to the Rwanda Mission?
 #### How can the results from our analysis influence future investment decisions or current assessements of the portfolio?
 #### Outcomes are geographically hetergenous -- geography matters and should be explicity accounted for when making investment decisions.
+Crosssectoral nature of stunting-- affects all areas of Rwanda's portfolio.

 ---